 As someone who has been living in Cape Town for a number of years, I am not surprised the world has discovered what a remarkable city it is and what an amazing country South Africa is to visit.
-You can, of course, choose to visit for a week or two and go on safari, see some of the sights… but if you truly want to experience the best of South Africa, there’s only one way to do it – volunteer here.
+You can, of course, choose to visit for a week or two and go on safari, see some of the sights… but if you truly want to experience the best of this country, there’s only one way to do it – volunteer in South Africa.[

-Here are my top five reasons why volunteering in South Africa will change your life:
+Here are my top five reasons why you should volunteer in South Africa:

 I’d love for you to come and visit us and experience South Africa, but really, a week or two is not nearly enough time to get intimate with this incredible country and everything that makes it so special.
 Some tourists will do all the popular tours, but may never get to try biltong (the South African equivalent to beef jerky), or experience a true South African braai (barbecue).
 They may do a township tour and have a brief chat to their tour guide about the adverse living conditions, poverty and struggles of South Africa’s poor, but will never stay long enough to understand the realities of these issues, or spend time sitting next to these people, truly getting to know them.

 Volunteering in South Africa puts you at the epicenter of new cultures and gives you the chance to learn so much, while really making a change.
 How about spending a month as a volunteer in Cape Town helping inner city kids with their math and English, or teaching a child to read?
-Alternatively you could spend a few weeks volunteering as a Big 5 Wildlife Research volunteer, or learn how to become a great wildlife photographer!
-One of my favorite volunteer programs is our Rural Medical and HIV/AIDs Awareness project on South Africa’s KwaZulu-Natal coast, which sees volunteers heading into rural villages each day to care for underprivileged families.
+Alternatively, you could spend a few weeks as a wildlife research volunteer for the Big 5, or learn how to become a great wildlife photographer!
+One of my favorite volunteer programs is our Rural Medical and HIV/AIDS Awareness Project on South Africa’s KwaZulu-Natal coast, which sees volunteers heading into rural villages each day to care for underprivileged families.
 Yes, you can come and volunteer in South Africa for just a couple of weeks, but longer is better.

 Love lions?
 Wildlife?
 Social development?
 Cities?
-The Country?
-The Ocean?
+The countryside?
+The ocean?

 Over recent years, South Africa has repeatedly been voted the number one tourist destination in the world, with Cape Town toping the lists for the Best City in the World, as well as the Number One Food City in the World!
 It’s no secret that South Africa is a wonderful place to visit, but why should you choose to volunteer here?